SamScherer1/SwiftDJITutorials/source/ios-tutorials/UXSDKDemo.md

 ## Connecting to the Aircraft and Run the Project

-Now, please check this [Connect Mobile Device and Run Application](../application-development-workflow/workflow-run.html#connect-mobile-device-and-run-application) guide to run the application and try the mini-DJI Go features we built so far using the UX SDK!
+Now, please check this [Connect Mobile Device and Run Application](../application-development-workflow/workflow-run.html#connect-mobile-device-and-run-application) guide to run the application and try the mini-DJI Go features we built so far using the UXSDK!

 If you can see the live video feed and are able to test the features like in the video below, then congratulations!
-Using the DJI UX SDK is that easy.
+Using the DJI UXSDK is that easy.

 ![freeform](../images/tutorials-and-samples/iOS/UXSDKDemo/playVideo.gif)

 ### Summary

-In this tutorial, you have learned how to easily use the DJI iOS UX SDK and DJI iOS Mobile SDK to create a fully functioning mini-DJI Go app, with standard DJI Go UIs and functionalities.
+In this tutorial, you have learned how to easily use the DJI iOS UXSDK and DJI iOS Mobile SDK to create a fully functioning mini-DJI Go app, with standard DJI Go UIs and functionalities.
 Hope you enjoy it!